ITT, Chicago-Kent College of Law (J.D. - 2007) — CALI Award, Torts, CALI Award, Legal Writing III

 Katherine Crouch is a partner with Lindsay, Pickett & Postel, LLC having joined the firm in July of 2013.
 Her practice focuses primarily upon civil defense litigation, representing the interests of a variety of insurance clients and self-insured companies.
 Prior to arriving at the firm, Kate has represented both plaintiffs and defendants in a number of civil litigation specializations, including premises liability, construction negligence, product liability, and professional and medical malpractice.

 Kate graduated from Chicago-Kent College of Law in 2007, where she received CALI awards for the highest grade in Torts and Legal Writing III and was a member of the Civil Litigation Clinic.
 She is also a graduate of the University of Illinois at Urbana-Champaign, earning a degree in Political Science.
-Kate is licensed to practice in the State of Illinois, as well as in federal court in the Northern District of Illinois, Western District of Wisconsin, and Northern and Eastern Districts of Texas.
+Kate is licensed to practice in the State of Illinois, as well as in federal court in the Central and Northern Districts of Illinois, Western District of Wisconsin, and Northern and Eastern Districts of Texas.